Hoboken, New Jersey: Local government

 The City of Hoboken is governed within the Faulkner Act (formally known as the Optional Municipal Charter Law) under the mayor-council (Plan D) system of municipal government, implemented based on the recommendations of a Charter Study Commission as of January 1, 1953.
 The city is one of 71 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of the Mayor and the nine-member City Council.
 The city council includes three members elected at-large from the city as a whole, and six members who each represent one of the city's six wards.
 All of the members of the city council are elected to four-year terms of office in non-partisan elections on a staggered basis in odd-numbered years, with the six ward seats up for election together and the three at-large and mayoral seats up for vote two years later.

 In July 2011, the city council voted to move municipal elections from May to November.
 The first shifted election were held in November 2013, with all officials elected in 2009 and 2011 having their terms extended by six months.

-As of 2025, the mayor of Hoboken is Ravinder Bhalla, whose term of office ends December 31, 2025.
-Members of the city council are Council President James J. Doyle (2025; at-large), Council Vice President Phil Cohen (2027; 5th Ward), Tiffanie Fisher (2027; 2nd Ward), Emily Jabbour (2025; at-large), Paul Presinzano (2027; 1st Ward), Joseph Quintero (2025; at-large), Ruben J. Ramos Jr. (2027; 4th Ward) and Michael Russo (2027; 3rd Ward), with the seat from the 6th ward being vacant.
+As of 2026, the mayor of Hoboken is Council President James Doyle, who took office on January 13, 2026, after Ravinder Bhalla stepped down to take office in the General Assembly.
+Doyle will serve for two days, until Emily Jabbour, who won a runoff election, takes office; Bhalla's term had been extended from December 31 to January 15 due to the runoff election.
+Members of the city council are Council President Ruben J. Ramos Jr. (2027; 4th Ward), Council Vice President Phil Cohen (2027; 5th Ward), Paul Presinzano (2027; 1st Ward), Tiffanie Fisher (2027; 2nd Ward), Michael Russo (2027; 3rd Ward), Diane Imus (6th Ward, 2027) Joseph Quintero (2029; at-large), Caitlin Layson (2029; at-large), Steven Firestone (2029; at-large) with the seat from the 6th ward being vacant.